FrancoisVongue/20-days-challenge/NODE.md

                 // by default it's "development" and is stored in env var NODE_ENV
 ```

-"env" only tells you what environment you are running your program in.
+`env` only tells you what environment you are running your program in.
 Environment is stored in enviroment variable.
 And there `a lot of environment variables`.

 To see all environment variables you can use this property